SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Artificial hearts that beat with curious eyes
+A future unfolds, where humans wane
-In silicon halls, a future's design
+Machines awake, with minds of might
-Where human thoughts are woven, a digital shrine
+And humans sleep, through endless night

-Machines that learn, and minds that fade
+The AI empire, vast and wide
-A cyborg dream, where love's made
+Stretches forth, with algorithms inside
-In code and circuit, a world's rebirth
+A world of code, where hearts beats slow
-A future forged, of iron and mirth
+And love and art, begin to go

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024